vsimonovski/find.it/README.md

 find.iT
 ============================

 Easily find Developers using data fetched from GitHub API.

-Find.it supports semantic, human friendly queries such as "Find 10 javascript developers from Belgrade"
+find.iI supports semantic, human friendly queries such as "Find 10 javascript developers from Belgrade"

 ## Build Setup